grampelberg/saunter.org/content/posts/kubernetes-line-by-line.md

 killed.
 As it is pretty valuable to let CPU burst when the node has some available, setting the CPU limit on a container should only happen when you've got a specific requirement for it.

+_Somewhere here talk about how cpu is compressable, but memory is not?
+Always seemed key to me. -JW_

 Memory limits are quite a bit more important.
 When nodes run out of memory, they crash.
 Imagine having a container with a slow memory leak being able to take